-The AP Stylebook is the official standard the NOVA website follows.
+The AP Stylebook is the official editorial standard NOVA's website follows.
 The NOVA Style Guide serves as a customized supplement to AP.
-All content published on NOVA's website must adhere to these references.
+All content published on NOVA's website must adhere to these references in order to present a consistent voice.
 (The NOVA home page and Events Calendar are exceptions.)

 Achieving the Dream: